Gerfaut/ember-simple-auth/README.md

 [![Build Status](https://travis-ci.org/simplabs/ember-simple-auth.png)](https://travis-ci.org/simplabs/ember-simple-auth)

-#  Ember.SimpleAuth
+#  Ember.SimpleWsseAuth

-Ember.SimpleAuth is a lightweight and unobtrusive library for implementing token based authentication with [Ember.js](http://emberjs.com) applications.
+Ember.SimpleWsseAuth is a lightweight and unobtrusive library for implementing token based authentication with [Ember.js](http://emberjs.com) applications.
 It has minimal requirements with respect to the application structure, routes etc. as well as the server interface.